 Ask only for the subscription information you need

 This one is important.
-Long forms may only annoy your potential subscribers and make them change their mind.
+Long forms may only annoy your potential subscribers and make them change their minds.
 All you need is their email and maybe the name, right?
 Thus, you should ask only for their email address.

 If you make the subscription process easier for them you will have a higher chance of actually growing your subscriber base.